YongoDavid/DEME-2024-OCTOBER/README.md

 My Drop-box project has finally been approved and i have gotten my certificate for season3 front-end.
 Learning chakra UI and its a bit challenging but very interesting. it make creating styling much easier and functional.
+I just need to keep practing with it and using it too built other projects.